Torre de Cristal

 The Torre de Cristal (Spanish for Glass Tower) is a skyscraper in the Cuatro Torres Business Area (CTBA) in Madrid, Spain, completed in 2008.
-With a final height of 249 m, it surpassed Torre Emperador as the tallest building in Spain, and is the fourth-tallest in the European Union.
+With a final height of 249 m, it surpassed Torre Emperador as the tallest building in Spain, and is the fifth-tallest in the European Union.

 It was designed by Cesar Pelli and built by Dragados.